Park Center offers a continuum of care for people who have co-occurring disorders of mental illness and substance use.

 Outpatient Program (OP)

 Park Center's Outpatient Program is nine (9) hours per week and offers a more flexible schedule for individuals who are not able to attend every day of the week.
 OP provides individual counseling, group counseling, and educational groups.
-Individuals must meet the American Society of Addiction Medicine (ASAM) Patient Placement Criteria for this service.

 Graduates of the IOP and OP programs continue to have access to groups for ongoing support.

 - Family and/or significant other support and education available upon request